Published on Oct 26, 2022 and last reviewed on Jan 24, 2023 - 5 min read

 The common conditions that affect the urethra are as follows:

-1) Urethritis - Urethritis is the inflammation of the urethra, and it is different from a UTI.
+Urethritis: Urethritis is the inflammation of the urethra, and it is different from a UTI.
 Urethritis can occur due to the placement of the catheter or as a response to the use of a urinary procedure.
 It can also occur due to a sexually transmitted infection caused by bacteria like chlamydia and gonorrhea.
-In addition, bacteria can spread from the anus if wiped back from the anus to the front after going to the bathroom.
-The symptoms can include
+Furthermore, bacteria can travel from the anus to the front if the anus is rubbed back after using the restroom.
+The symptoms can include:

-3) Urethral Stricture - When the urethra narrows or becomes blocked, it is known as urethral stricture.
-It is very common in males due to their long urethra; however, it affects females too.
-An injury usually causes it to the urethra by surgery or accident.
+Urethral Stricture: When the urethra narrows or becomes blocked, it is known as urethral stricture.
+It is prevalent in males due to their long urethra; however, it affects females too.
+Urethral stricture to the urethra is frequently caused by surgery or an accident.
 Sexually transmitted infections can also cause it.
 The symptoms are pain during urination, decreased urine flow, blood in the urine, and abdominal pain.
 It is usually corrected by surgery.

-4) Urethral Cancer - This is one of the rarer types of cancer.
+Urethral Cancer: This is one of the rarer types of cancer.
 It can spread rapidly to the surrounding tissues in the bladder and vagina.
 Its symptoms do not occur during the early stage.
 Still, eventually, urethral cancer can cause blood in urine, decreased urine flow, increased need to urinate, and bleeding or discharge from the urethra.
-The treatment can include surgery, radiation, chemotherapy, or a combination of all
+The treatment can include surgery, radiation, chemotherapy, or a combination of all.

-5) Urethral Caruncle - It is a benign mass found in the urethra after menopause.
+Urethral Caruncle: It is a benign mass found in the urethra after menopause.
 Normally, it does not show any symptoms.
 However, a few women may have bleeding from the urethra or painful urination.
 The exact cause is unknown, but a low estrogen level might be involved.
 Large urethral caruncles can be removed surgically.
 In other cases, topical anti-inflammatories or estrogen creams can be used.

 The following are the tests used in diagnosing disorders of the ureter:

-Wipe Front to Back - Avoid wiping back from the anus to the front after going to the bathroom.
+• Wipe Front to Back: Avoid wiping back from the anus to the front after going to the restroom.
 It can spread bacteria from the anal area to the urethra.

-Practice Safe Sex - Using protection during intercourse may prevent SITs.
+• Practice Safe Sex: Using protection during intercourse may prevent sexually transmitted infections (STI).

-Wear Cotton Underwear and Loose-Fitting Clothes - Wearing breathable cotton underwear and loose garments helps remove extra moisture and prevent bacterial growth.
+• Wear Cotton Underwear and Loose-Fitting Clothes: Wearing breathable cotton and loose garments helps remove extra moisture and prevent bacterial growth.

 The female urethra is a part of the urinary system.
 It is located in the pelvic region.
 It begins at the bottom of the bladder (neck) and extends downward through the muscular area of the pelvic floor.
 It is present within the vaginal wall and opens between the labia.